gXLg/node-bridge/README.md

 Plugins can simplify writing your `run` and `stop` commands.
-Plugins are specified as an array and applied in the same order as they were listes in the config.
+Plugins are specified as an array and applied in the same order as they were listed in the config.

 Each plugin receives the current configuration and modifies it, the final configuration is used for starting and stopping the server.

+Plugins modify only `run` and `stop` configs, but can also use `record` for internal processing.

 ### Shell